Rail transport in Japan

 Rail transport in Japan is a major means of passenger transport, especially for mass and high-speed travel between major cities and for commuter transport in urban areas.
 It is used relatively little for freight transport, accounting for just 0.84% of goods movement.
-The privatised network is highly efficient, requiring few subsidies and running with extreme punctuality.
+The privatized network is highly efficient, requiring few subsidies and running with extreme punctuality, though since privatization several unprofitable but socially valuable lines have been closed by operators.